Tamburasca/HarpsichordTuning/README.md

-The maximum inharmonicity coefficient needs to be adjusted, depending on the instrument to be tuned, B < 0.001 and < 0.05 for harpsichords and pianos, respectively (see parameters.py).
+The maximum inharmonicity coefficient needs to be adjusted, depending on the instrument to be tuned, B < 0.001 and < 0.05 for harpsichords and pianos, respectively (parameters.py).

-The frequency of the first partial f<sub>1</sub> is compared to a value computed from the pitch level (input value for a1) and a tuning table (input value), currently comprising solely Werkmeister III, 1/4 Comma Meantone, and Equal Temperament (feel free to edit/enhance it for yourself).
-The deviation in units of cent is shown in the frequency plot, too low (in red), too high (in green).
+The frequency of the first partial f<sub>1</sub> is compared to a value derived from the pitch level (input value for a1) and a tuning table (input value), currently comprising solely Werkmeister III, 1/4 Comma Meantone, and Equal Temperament (feel free to edit/enhance it for yourself).
+The text in the second subplot shows the key's deviation, in units of cent, for the specified tuning and pitch level: too low (in red) and too high (in green).

 ![image info](./pictures/screenshot.png)